rhappdev/api-first-workshop/docs/exercise-2.md

 });
 ```

-5. Verify the tests is running by selecting the `Send` button.
+4. Verify the tests are running by clicking the **Send** button.

+Note that as we have 2 examples: one with successful `200` status code, and another one with `500` error code, the mock server may send the error one.
+You can add `x-mock-response-code` header to the request with the value of the status code of the example you want to be returned.
+You can add it in the _Headers_ tab of the request.
+Alternatively, you can delete the error response example.
+Read more about how to mock with examples in [Postman documentation](https://learning.getpostman.com/docs/postman/mock_servers/mocking_with_examples/).

-#### POST - Create Todo Item
+#### POST - Create an Item

-Next we want to confirm we have created a todo item successfully.
-We do this by testing the status code retunred is that as decribed in the schema.
-First, we wil l update the example success response.
+Next we want to confirm we have created a to-do item successfully.
+We do this by testing the status code returned is as decribed in the schema.
+First, we will update the example success response.

-1. In the example request url/address bar, replace the `{{ baseUrl }}` with `{{ url }}`.
-2. In the example request body, paste the object below.
-This will be our post body.
-Save and return to request tab
+1. In the example request body, paste the object below.
+This will be our POST body.
+Save and return to the request tab.

 ```json
 {